nintervik/vmWalkingKit/README.md

 # How to use the tool

+You can watch an 8-minute video about how to use the tool [here](https://vimeo.com/432083999).

 The tool is divided into three parts:

 1. **The animation tabs:** each tab represents a body part of the character.
 Navigate through them to see all the possible options (the last one is related to the settings of the tool).